WangYueFt/WangYueFt.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Scientist at NVIDIA Research [Autonomous Vehicle Research Group](https://nvr-avg.github.io), working with [Marco Pavone](https://web.stanford.edu/~pavone/).
+I am an incoming Assistant Professor at [USC CS](https://www.cs.usc.edu) and a Research Scientist at NVIDIA Research [Autonomous Vehicle Research Group](https://nvr-avg.github.io), working with [Marco Pavone](https://web.stanford.edu/~pavone/).
 I graduated from MIT EECS in 2022, advised by [Justin Solomon](https://people.csail.mit.edu/jsolomon) at [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup).
 I was also fortunate to collaborate with [Michael Bronstein](https://www.imperial.ac.uk/people/m.bronstein) and [Phillip Isola](https://web.mit.edu/phillipi/).
 Previously, I was a master student at University of California, San Diego.
 Prior to that, I received my BEng in Computer Science from Zhejiang University.
 I've received the [Nvidia Fellowship](https://www.nvidia.com/en-us/research/graduate-fellowships/) (2020-2021) and the MIT EECS William A. Martin Master’s Thesis Award (2021).

 ---
 My research lies in the intersection of computer vision, computer graphics, and robotics.
-My goal is to use machine learning to <strong>enable robot intelligence with minimal human supervision</strong>.
+My goal is to use machine learning to <strong>enable visual intelligence with minimal human supervision</strong>.
 I study how to design 3D learning systems which leverage geometry, appearance, and any other cues that are naturally available in sensory inputs.
 I am also broadly interested in eclectic applications on top of these systems.

 Topics I currently focus on include:
 * <strong>Neural fields for robotics and autonomous driving</strong>: [FreeNeRF](https://arxiv.org/abs/2303.07418)
 * <strong>Generative AI for 3D perception</strong>
-* <strong>Geometry-inspired self-supervised learning</strong>
+* <strong>Geometry-inspired self-supervised learning</strong>: [GeoMAE](https://arxiv.org/abs/2305.08808)

 Past topics:
 * <strong>Geometric deep learning</strong>: [DGCNN](https://arxiv.org/abs/1801.07829), [DCP](https://arxiv.org/abs/1905.03304), [PRNet](https://arxiv.org/abs/1910.12240), [Object DGCNN](https://arxiv.org/abs/2110.06923), [PointGrow](https://arxiv.org/abs/1810.05591)